Vital Circuit: A Tour of Silicon Valley Historic Sites

 Los Altos, CA 94024

-After dropping out of college and knocking around India for seven months, experimenting with transcendental meditation and dropping acid, Jobs returned to the valley in 1974 and went to work at Atari.
-While working there, he and Wozniak designed a variation of the popular game Pong.
-In 1975, as members of the Homebrew Computer Club, they took up the challenge of building a computer.
+In 1974 Jobs went to work for Atari.
+While there, he and Wozniak designed a variation of the popular game Pong.
+In 1975 they took up the challenge of building a computer.
 Wozniak’s innovation was to integrate the keyboard, screen and computer all in one.
 Job’s contribution was to figure out a way to sell it.
 With an initial investment of $1,300 they started Apple Computer in this garage at Job’s parent’s home in Los Altos.

 1063 W. El Camino Real,